arc-language/arc-lang/parser/PACKAGE.md

 	// EnterGenericArgs is called when entering the genericArgs production.
 	EnterGenericArgs(c *GenericArgsContext)

+	// EnterGtClose is called when entering the gtClose production.
+	EnterGtClose(c *GtCloseContext)

 	// EnterTypeList is called when entering the typeList production.
 	EnterTypeList(c *TypeListContext)